miuris/version-control-simulation-miurisg/README.md

 Instructions:
 In a document or Markdown file, write a reflection of approximately 300 words, addressing the following:

-1. The steps you took to create and manage branches.
+1. List the steps you took to create and manage branches.
    - In order to create a branch: I first
    - ran the, git checkout -b feature/header and the feature/footer, command for branches
    - I created a boilerpoint for the index.html file